MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-callback-notifications.md

 DataMart.notifyPurchaseResult(JSON.stringify(notificationPayload));
 ```

 The MO Portal URI from which the notification is sent must be in the secure *https* protocol.
-You might specify the host but not necessarily the full path, which leaves some flexibility for the future.
+You can specify the host but not necessarily the full path, which leaves some flexibility for the future.

 The following table describes each field in the JSON payload of the notification: